nevencaplar/AGN-Variability-Simulations/README.md

 ---

-The name of the created files and the number of create light-curves.
+Parameters describing the size of the created light curve

 	LClength_in=24
 	tbin_in=8640000.